clickspider/recipe-app/README.md

 - **Logging:** The application features one log level (using firebase).

-Although in a real application I would most likely use a middleware to simplify the API of logging errors, as this one can easily get over-bloated.

 - **UX/UI:** For the sake of simplicity, I used Vuetify (Material Design component framework for Vue.js).

 - **Run mode:** The application runs in development mode.
 In a production-ready application, I would set up configurations for different environments, and utilize environment variables.